brbackes/vamR/README.md

 * Most of the calculations use `data.table` as a backend, which is extremely fast for collapsing and manipulating data
 * The biggest bottleneck right now is the calculation of the `tv` estimates, which is somewhat slow and relies on a bunch of matrix manipulation.
 Suggestions on how to speed this up welcome!

+### Acknowledgements

+Thank you to Michael Stepner for the guidance provided by `vam.ado` and to James Cowan for help with using `fixest` with complicated regressors.